more on notion

 -

-- mostly offline but can be used online - doesn’t need a server
+- originally meant offline but can be used online

 - lightweight, less feature, cheap, faster than most DBs like mySQL